The rise of the Khalistanis gives room for a separatist mindset like we saw in Kashmir

 Sources say that the crackdown on the pro-Khalistan groups would be similar to the one against the separatists of Kashmir.
 These persons are trying to create a separatist mentality within the country and divide the people as well as instigate them against the government of India.

-For the the past couple of years, several attempts have been made to set up modules in Punjab with an intention reviving terrorism.
+For the past couple of years, several attempts have been made to set up modules in Punjab with an intention reviving terrorism.
 Of late there has been a surge in the activities of the ISI backed Khalistani activists.
 Several leaders have come out to say that Pakistan wants to divide the Sikh community.

-IB officials say that along with the the rise of Khalistan terrorists, one must worry more about the separatism as well.
+IB officials say that along with the rise of Khalistan terrorists, one must worry more about the separatism as well.
 Recently, a former top cop from Punjab, Shashi Kant said that the pro-Khalistan activists are trying to set up base in the United Kingdom, especially in Birmingham city.

 A detailed dossier listing out the activities of the pro-Khalistan groups was handed over to Islamabad by India.
 The dossier, which was handed over during the Kartarpur Corridor talks at the Wagah border speaks about the various activities of the pro-Khalistan groups, including the Sikhs for Justice.
 The SJF was recently banned in India.